learn-co-curriculum/a-react-app-example/README.md

 - Gain an overview of how the files interact
 - Practice writing your first React component

-#### A Note For In-Browser IDE Users

-In order to work on React apps, we create a temporary server in the terminal that displays the app in your browser.
-This server will not work if you are using the in-browser Learn IDE.
-If you are currently using the in-browser IDE, you will need to begin using your computer's local environment.
-If you are using a Mac, you can follow [these instructions][setup] for setting everything up locally.

 ## Starting Up a React App

 This lesson has all the necessary parts of a fully working React app.
 To check